lukereding/book_notes/book_list.md

 - A country of cities.
 Chakrabarti.
 - Creative confidence.
 Kelley and Kelly. [[notes](./notes_creative_confidence.md)]
 - No rules rules.
 Hastings and Meyer. [[notes](./notes_no_rules_rules.md)]
+- The back of the napkin.
+Roam.
+- Subliminal.
+Mlodinow.
+- Design as art.
+Munari.

 # 2019